karinaborlaug/GitDemo/README.md

 # Git Demo Repo
 This is a sample repository/ sample app for the Git course.

+# Guis
+* THis change made by VSCODE

 ## How to work with Git
 1. git checkout main
 2. git pull